 The Earth Festival is designed to educate 5th &

 6th grade students through new and exciting aspects of water and earth stewardship by utilizing hands-on sessions.

 The program is provided by the Little Blue NRD along with several other agencies and is

 Land & Range Judging

 The Little Blue NRD assists in sponsoring the Land and Range Judging competitions.
 The events give high school FFA students the opportunity to compete against area schools in various aspects of each particular competition.
 Winners in each contest advance to compete at the state level.

-The Envirothon is a program for 9th -12th grade students to learn more about our natural environment.
+The Envirothon is a program for high school freshman to seniors.
+This program provides an opportunity to learn more about our natural environment and put

 - The Envirothon experience is a unique approach to environmental education.
 Five-member teams compete in a setting where they learn that cooperation is needed to achieve success.
 Participation in this unique event can be great fun for both students and their advisors.
 The activities are designed to help the students become environmentally aware, action-oriented adults.

 - Each year several Regional Envirothon contests are held across Nebraska.
 The winning five-member team from each regional competition is invited to represent their region at the Nebraska State Envirothon Competition.
 An additional 8 wildcard teams are also invited.
 The state champion goes on to represent Nebraska at the Canon Envirothon.